-The Parable of the Good Shepherd is one of only a few parables in the gospel of John.
-Martin Collins explains that the apostle John emphasizes the sovereignty of Christ: He is the great and benevolent Ruler and Owner of His sheep.
+The Parable of the Good Shepherd is one of John's few parables.
+It emphasizes Christ's sovereignty: He is the great and benevolent Owner of His sheep.

 Even though under-shepherds do not always perfectly emulate Christ, He has nevertheless established their roles and has gifted them to serve in this way.